-When visiting Nelson Tasman take time to explore national parks, meet local artists and savour the local wines.
-Discover the region's top 8 experiences.
+Visit the Nelson Tasman region to explore three different national parks, sunbathe on golden beaches and savour the local wines.

-Abel Tasman National Park is situated near the top of the South Island, and is accessible by walking, cruising or kayak.
+Abel Tasman National Park is situated near the top of the South Island and is accessible by walking, cruising or kayak.
 The sheltered bays of the Park are perfect for sailing and sea kayaking, also offering opportunities to see the seals and dolphins who regularly play in these coastal waters.
-If you prefer to explore by land, the Abel Tasman Coast Track follows the coastline through native bush, beside limestone cliffs and along golden beaches.
+If you prefer to explore by land, the Abel Tasman Great Walk follows the coastline through native bush alongside limestone cliffs and along golden beaches.

 Due to its perfect growing conditions, Nelson Tasman is the home of all of New Zealand's hops, and to the South Island’s first commercial winery.
 It's also the craft brewing capital of the country and has been named the Top Cider City in the world by National Geographic.
 Spend the day exploring and sampling the local product or visit during annual festivals such as MarchFest, Beervana and the New Zealand Cider Festival.

 Take to the skies to skydive over Abel Tasman National Park, where you can see both the North and South Islands of New Zealand.
 The landscape will take your breath away as you fly over mountains, bush-clad hills, rivers, orchards, vineyards and golden beaches.
 Or, if you prefer to appreciate Nelson Tasman’s beauty from the inside of an aircraft, there are plenty of helicopter and scenic flights on offer.